Robbins v. Lower Merion School District: Hasan lawsuit

-Over 1,000 images were surreptitiously taken by the district through Hasan's school-issued laptop—consisting of 469 photographs taken via the laptop's webcam and 543 screenshots.
+More than 1,000 images were taken surreptitiously by the district through Hasan's school-issued laptop—consisting of 469 photographs taken via the laptop's webcam and 543 screenshots.
 They included shots of him in his bedroom in his Ardmore, Pennsylvania, home, and of other family members and friends.
 The school district did not inform Hasan and his family of this until July 8, 2010, when a lawyer for the district (Hank Hockeimer) notified them of the existence of the photographs.
 The complaint said: "In fact, had the Robbins class action lawsuit not been filed, arguably Jalil's laptop would have continued whirring away snapping photographs and grabbing screenshots each time it was powered up."

 The lawsuit was brought on the basis of defendants' invasion of Hasan's privacy without his knowledge or authorization, referring to the same laws cited in the Robbins lawsuit.
 It charged the district with:

-Jalil Hasan said, "When I saw these pictures, it really freaked me out."
+Jalil Hasan said, "When I saw these pictures, it really freaked me out".
 His mother said: "Right now I feel very violated ...
 When I'm looking at these pictures, and I'm looking at these snapshots, I'm feeling, 'Where did I send my child?'"

-The district was put on notice of a third parallel suit that a third student intended to bring against the district, for "improper surveillance of the Lower Merion High School student on his school issued laptop", which included taking 729 webcam shots and screenshots between December 14, 2009, and February 18, 2010.
+The district was put on notice of a third parallel suit that a third student intended to bring against the district, for "improper surveillance of the Lower Merion High School student on his school issued laptop", which included taking 729 webcam photos and screenshots between December 14, 2009, and February 18, 2010.
 The third student also learned about the school's surveillance of him when he received a letter from the district that the judge had ordered the district send to all students who had been subjected to webcam surveillance.
 Sources told Main Line Media News that the student never reported the computer missing.